|

 way.

-3 RER lines is the city centre's main central station.
-It's in a
+3 RER lines is the city centre's central station, in a

-busy working area of ordinary shops and restaurants patronised as
+busy area of shops and restaurants patronised as

 much by locals as tourists, and within easy walking distance of

-the Louvre in one direction and the Pompidou Centre (Beaubourg) in
+the Louvre in one direction and Pompidou Centre in

 the other.

-Place de la Concorde – This vast square beside the River
+••Place de la Concorde – This vast square beside the

 Seine is the heart of the city.
 It's close to the Louvre, while